With racing and music events, Tesla gets over marketing allergy in China

 Most Chinese do not have easy access to his Twitter feed followed by nearly 28 million, although Tesla translates some of his less controversial tweets on its Weibo account.

-In addition to chat app stickers that express various emotions - a market strategy also used by other automakers - Tesla is partnering with Tencent’s (0700.HK) QQ Music streaming service in organizing parties with DJs at showrooms.
+In addition to chat app stickers that express various emotions - a market strategy also used by other automakers - Tesla is partnering with Tencent’s QQ Music streaming service in organising parties with DJs at showrooms.

 Both marketing tactics are China-only developments, the sources said.